Boss to Coach Conversation 3 of 5

 Step Three “The How” Determine which tasks sit where

-Quite simply, people don't delegate because it takes a lot of up-front effort as no one will ever do a task the same as you as.
+Quite simply, people don't delegate because it takes a lot of up-front effort as no one will ever do a task the same way as you.
 At first sight, delegation can feel like more hassle than it's worth, however by delegating effectively, you can hugely expand the amount of work that you can deliver.

 When you arrange the workload so that you are working on the tasks that have the highest priority for you, and other people are working on meaningful and challenging assignments, you have a recipe for success.